LewisKarimy/Gulf-Cooperation-Council-GCC-Healthcare-Dashboard/README.md

 ✅ This project demonstrates my ability to **analyze, visualize, and communicate insights effectively**—skills directly transferable to roles in **data analytics, business intelligence, and operations support**.

----

-Would you like me to also create a **short version (2–3 paragraphs)** of this README that’s recruiter-friendly (for GitHub or portfolio), so busy HR/managers can quickly grasp the value without scrolling too much?